Help Your Child to Focus when Learning

 Example: Pay attention for the whole period of English (for 30 – 60 minutes).

-(ii) Selective Attention: ability to concentrate on given task and not be distracted by other things.
+- Selective Attention: The ability to concentrate on a given task and not be distracted by other things.

 Example: Complete given worksheet without stopping to talk to the classmate next to him or stopping to see how his classmate is doing.

-(iii) Divided Attention: ability to complete two separate tasks at the same time.
+- Divided Attention: The ability to complete two separate tasks at the same time.

 Example: Write down the things on the board while still listening and understanding what the teacher is teaching.

-(iv) Auditory Attention: ability to follow pace of teaching via auditory input.
+- Auditory Attention: The ability to follow the pace of teaching via auditory input.

 Example: Following the teacher’s pace while she is reading something from the book.

 Just as we can improve any skill with targeted practice, we can also help a child improve their ability to pay attention by carrying out targeted training.
 By possessing these skills, your child will have no trouble focusing on the lesson.
 By paying more attention in class, you should see an improvement in your child’s academic performance as well.
 Furthermore, these valuable skills can be utilised outside of the classroom as well.